PhilReedData/PhilReedData.github.io/dhll201705/index.md

 [:thumbsup: Finished?
 Please leave some feedback](https://goo.gl/forms/KmYw8TnrlVt0lw5i1)

 ### Thanks
-I would like to thank the lab assistants on the day: (...) .
-I would like to give special thanks to the researchers who helped me to refine the workshop plan: (...) .
+I would like to thank the lab assistants on the day: Nilani Ganeshwaran and L&eacute;a Anderton.
+I would like to give special thanks to the researchers and librarians who helped me to shape the workshop and activities: Carol Burrows, Jane Gallagher and Rachel Kirkwood.

 [:arrow_up_small: Back to top](#digital-humanities-library-lab-exploring-digital-collections-24-may-2017) | [:house: Home](/) | [:arrow_forward: Start](welcome.html)